2024 Solar Incentives Guide for Norco, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are usually handled at the state level.
-Once your solar panel system meets the qualification threshold (usually a small amount of energy production), you can receive SRECs that can then be sold to your utility company or other buyers.
-The money you make from the sale is generally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are normally handled at the state level.
+Once your solar system meets the threshold (normally a small amount of energy production), you can receive SRECs that you can then sell to your utility company or other buyers.
+The money you receive from the sale is generally considered part of your taxable income.

 Best Regional Coverage